namelivia/caixabank-homebank/README.md

 ## Installation
 1. Clone the project.
-2. Execute `bundler install` on the project's root folder to install all it's dependencies.
+2. Execute `bundle install` on the project's root folder to install all it's dependencies.

 ## Usage